-Some leases contracts contain extension options exercisable by the Company.
-In such cases, for contracts which expire within one year of the reporting date, the Company has assumed and extension of up to one year.
-Where practicable, the Company seeks to include extension options in new leases to provide operational flexibility.
-The extension options held are exercisable only by the Company and not by the lessors.
-The Company assesses at lease commencement date whether it is reasonably certain to exercise the extension options.
-The Company reassesses whether it is reasonably certain to exercise the options if there is a significant event or significant changes in circumstances within its control.
+Some property leases contain extension options exercisable by the Group.
+In such cases, for contracts which expit within one year of the reporting date, the Group has assumed and extension of up to one year.
+Where practicable, the Group seeks to include extension options in new leases to provide operational flexibility.
+The extension options held are exercisable only by the Group and not by the lessors.
+The Group assesses at lease commencement date whether is reasonably certain to exercise the extension options.
+The Group reassesses whether it is reasonably certain the exercise the options if there is a significant event or significant changes in circumstances within its control.